go-python/gopy/README.md

 ### From the `python` shell

-NOTE: following not yet working:
+NOTE: following not yet working in new version:

 `gopy` comes with a little `python` module allowing to wrap and compile `go` packages directly from the `python` interactive shell: